RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugins.md

 The following sections will discuss the common points to all plugin types.

 Note: Obviously, frontend plugins are not designed in the same way than backend plugins, especially when it comes to handle large data requests - backend plugins have way better performances in such cases.
-Therefore, the developer may need to create a backend plugin counterpart for frontend plugins working with huge data payloads.
+Therefore, the developer may need to create a backend plugin counterpart for frontend plugins working with large data payloads.

 # Create a new plugin